theogwo/HeadTTS/README.md

 ### American English, `en-us`

-The American English dictionary is based on the
-[CMU Pronunciation Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict)
-from Carnegie Mellon University, containing over 134,000 words and their pronunciations.
-The original dataset is provided under a simplified BSD license and it can be used freely for any research or commercial purpose.
+The American English language module is based on the [CMU Pronunciation Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) from Carnegie Mellon University, containing over 134,000 words and their pronunciations.
+The original dataset is provided under a simplified BSD license, allowing free use for any research or commercial purpose.

 In the [Kokoro](https://github.com/hexgrad/kokoro) TTS model, the American English language data was trained using the